 1 tsp vanilla extract

-Wash and dry the strawberries, then remove the hulls (green leafy tops).
+Wash and dry the strawberries, then remove the hulls (green leafy tops).1 9-inch graham cracker crust (store bought or from scratch)

 Take 1 1/2 cups of the berries and puree them in a food processor to make approximately 1 cup puree.